-In some states, if one spouse dies leaving behind a husband or wife, that living spouse will inherit all of the decedentís property in the absence of a Last Will and Testament stating to the contrary.
-In other cases, the decedent may have specified a particular beneficiary to inherit a life insurance policy, retirement account, or other asset, and that beneficiary designation will dictate who receives those assets in the absence of a Texas Last Will and Testament.
+In a few states, if one spouse dies leaving behind their husband or wife, that surviving spouse will acquire most of the decedent’s assets without a Last Will stating the opposite.
+In other cases, the decedent might have determined a specific individual to acquire a life insurance policy, retirement account, or other asset, and this inheritor designation will determine who acquires those assets in the absence of a Last Will and Testament.

-The important thing to note is that anyone who wishes to designate how their assets will be distributed after their death should prepare and properly execute a Last Will and Testament to ensure their wishes are known and honored.
-If they donít, they may be leaving it up to chance, the laws of the state in which they reside at the time of their death, or a court of law as to how their final affairs will be settled.
-Texas free information on last will and testament forms.
+The important thing to pay attention to is that anyone who wishes to designate how their possessions will be used after their death should make and properly sign a Last Will to make sure that their wishes are recognized and executed.
+Without having a last will, you might be leaving it up to chance, the legislation of the state, or a lawcourt regarding the way your last matters will be settled.

 Texas Last Will and Testament

-Last Will and Testaments are important documents required when someone wants to legally transfer ownership of the trustee after the testatorís death.
+Last Will and Testament is an important document required when someone wants to legally transfer ownership of the trustee after the testator’s death.

 When the Last Will and Testament are made?

-In the state of Texas, Last Will and Testament are not required by law, but itís highly recommended to arrange.
+In the state of Texas, Last Will and Testament is not required by law, but it’s highly recommended to arrange.
 Regarding your wishes, all of the properties will belong to the one or ones you want, and those documents make it possible to manage the process correctly and legitimately after you pass away.

 Testators from Texas have an opportunity to get an executor of their choice, who will be in charge of making sure that all your preferences for the transfer of personal property are respected in accordance with the established document.

-Itís also convenient that testators can independently choose a legal guardian for children under the age of 18 and create a trust through which the property or part of it can belong for the benefit of another.
-In addition to testamentary trusts, Texas residents can create a ďpet trustĒ to choose who will take care of them after the ownerís death.
+It’s also convenient that testators can independently choose a legal guardian for children under the age of 18 and create a trust through which the property or part of it can belong for the benefit of another.
+In addition to testamentary trusts, Texas residents can create a “pet trust” to choose who will take care of them after the owner’s death.